 Talk to your lawyer to determine if you qualify for a diversion program.
 Typically, individuals without extensive criminal histories are eligible for some type of program and in many cases, substance abuse treatment is offered as part of the program.

 The penalties for a criminal conviction depend on the level of its charge.
 In addition to being categorized into misdemeanors and felonies, criminal charges are each assigned to classes.
 Below are the penalties for each class of criminal conviction in Illinois:

 For certain convictions, such as murder, other penalties may be possible.
 If you are facing a criminal charge, talk to your lawyer about the penalties you are facing and how a reduced charge or a plea bargain would impact these penalties.

 If you are currently facing a criminal charge, you need to start working on your case’s defense with an experienced criminal defense lawyer as soon as possible.
-Contact our team at Sabuco, Beck, Hansen, Massino, and Pollack, P.C. today to schedule your initial consultation with us.
+Contact our team at Sabuco Beck, P.C., P.C. today to schedule your initial consultation with us.
 We can answer any questions you have about the criminal justice process and help you develop a strong defense strategy for your case.
 Do not wait to get started with our team.
 Be proactive and start working with an experienced criminal defense lawyer today.